vesparny/fair-analytics/README.md

 ##### GET /

-Responds with a basic homepage, displaying the `fee.key`
+Responds with a basic homepage, displaying the `feed.key`

 ##### POST /